WHAT IS INVOLVED IN BLEPHAROPLASTY SURGERY?

 Blepharoplasty surgery is considered a permanent solution for the correction of drooping eyelids and bags under the eyes.
 Even though the peri-orbital wrinkling will improve, it will not completely eliminate these lines.
 Botox is a better option for wrinkling around the eyes.

 There are definitely ethnic differences in the peri-orbital anatomy and in particular, some Asians will require the creation or re-position of the tarsal crease (Double eyelid surgery) without converting to a Caucasian eyelid appearance.

-Typically, it takes approximately 7-14 days for the bruising and swelling to settle down from Blepharoplasty surgery, however many patients have had the surgery and returned to work within 4-5 days.
+Typically, it takes approximately 7-14 days for the bruising and swelling to settle down from Blepharoplasty surgery.
+However, many patients have had the surgery and returned to work within 4-5 days.
 There may be some residual swelling around the eye or the white area of the eye that may take longer to settle completely.
-Lymphatic massage and cool pack are recommended to assist with recovery.
+Lymphatic massage and a cool pack are recommended to assist with recovery.